Manuscript Submission Guidelines

 Detail all additional parts of the book: illustrations, tables, bibliography, index, glossary, etc. Photocopies of illustrations are adequate, but, if necessary to understanding the proposal, a selection of photographs and drawings should be included.
 We encourage digital or electronic submissions, such as PDF files or via proposal-specific websites, but such submissions should also be accompanied by a printout (preferably in color) of the material most pertinent to the project.
 Do you own the rights to the illustrations?
 If not, do you have access to the illustrations?
 Note the approximate illustration count, broken down into black-and-white and color illustrations.
 Is it necessary to print all of the color illustrations in color?

 Evaluate the market for your proposal.
 Why is your book needed?
-For whom will it be written?
+For whom is it written?
 Is there a significant international audience for your book?
 List other books concerning similar topics, and distinguish your book from them.
-Note any forthcoming exhibitions, events, symposia, etc. that might influence sales of the books.
+Note any forthcoming exhibitions, events, symposia, etc. that might influence sales of the book.

 Enclose complete resumes of all authors and editors.
 Each should include educational and professional background as well as a list of projects and publications.
 If you would like your proposal returned to you, you must include a self-addressed envelope with return postage